IHE/ITI.SeR/SeR.md

 Decisions, granted and managed by the Authorization Decisions Manager.
 These Authorization Decisions are created to disclose specific clinical data.

-The information required to perfom Authorization Decisions shall be conveyed with the Authorization Decisions Query [ITI-79] request, i.e., the identifier of the Requester Entity and other attributes required for a given use case.
+The information required to perform Authorization Decisions shall be conveyed with the Authorization Decisions Query [ITI-79] request, i.e., the identifier of the Requester Entity and other attributes required for a given use case.